Rampant oil theft ravages Nigeria's Delta

 At the height of the conflict in the Delta, in the late 2000s, militants could move global oil prices with large-scale sabotage attacks on pipelines and flowstations.

-In 2009, the government agreed an amnesty with the militants, who agreed to give up their arms in return for training programs and a 65,000 naira-per-month stipend, about three-and-a-half times Nigeria's minimum wage.
+In 2009, the government agreed an amnesty with the militants, who agreed to give up their arms in return for training programmes and a 65,000 naira-per-month stipend, about three-and-a-half times Nigeria's minimum wage.

 Although thousands have been trained in everything from welding to flying planes, there are not always jobs for them, and more than 10,000 have yet to be trained in anything at all.